Skip to main content

 The average cruise ship is the same length as three football fields, or 1,000 feet long, and can accommodate around 3,000 passengers.

 While they may not have as many dining, entertainment, and activity options as today's mega-ships, they are a great choice for those who may not want to be surrounded by 5,000+ other people during their vacation.
-Plus, they often offer more unique itineraries to destinations that are unable to accommodate larger ships either because of dock size, the depth of the water, or staffing limitations at the port.

-Do not be fooled, though--they are still like floating "cities!"
+Do not be fooled, though — they are still like floating "cities!"

 As the average ships are not as wide as their mega-ship counterparts, their gross tonnage is less.
 Disney Fantasy, for instance, measures 129,600 gross tons, which is almost 100,000 gross tons less than Wonder of the Seas!
-This is close to the average gross tonnage for cruise ships, or 120,000-125,000 gross tons.

 What are the smallest cruise ships at sea like?